sultanmyrza/noontalk-php-scripts/README.md

       {
         "to": "ExponentPushToken[XXXXXXXXXXXXXXXXXXXXX]",
         "title": "Batch Message 1",
-        "body": "This is the first notification in batch" },
+        "body": "This is the first notification in batch", "_contentAvailable": true,
+        "priority": "high",
+        "data": {
+          "content-available": 1,
+          "messageId": "batch_1",
+          "type": "batch_notification"
+        }
+      },
       {
         "to": "ExponentPushToken[YYYYYYYYYYYYYYYYYYYYY]",
         "title": "Batch Message 2",
-        "body": "This is the second notification in batch" }
+        "body": "This is the second notification in batch", "_contentAvailable": true,
+        "priority": "high",
+        "data": {
+          "content-available": 1,
+          "messageId": "batch_2",
+          "type": "batch_notification"
+        }
+      }
     ]
   }'
 ```

 ### 3. Send Gzipped Notifications
-Use `send-gzip.curl` for sending compressed notification data.
+Use `send-gzip.curl` for sending compressed notification data with the same payload format as batch notifications.

+## Supported Notification Fields

+The API supports all Expo Push Notification fields, including but not limited to:

+- `to`: (Required) The Expo push token
+- `title`: The title of the notification
+- `body`: The message body
+- `_contentAvailable`: Boolean for content-available flag
+- `priority`: Notification priority ("default", "normal", "high")
+- `data`: Custom data object for your application
+- Any other fields supported by Expo's Push API

 ## Note
 - Replace the `ExponentPushToken[XXXXXXXXXXXXXXXXXXXXX]` with actual Expo push tokens